 Early Origins of the Puglia family

 The surname Puglia was first found in the city of Florence.

 Early History of the Puglia family

-Another 269 words (19 lines of text) covering the years 1271, 1396, 1600, and 1636 are included under the topic Early Puglia History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Puglia research.
+Another 87 words (6 lines of text) covering the years 1271, 1396, 1600, and 1636 are included under the topic Early Puglia History in all our PDF Extended History products and printed products wherever possible.

 Puglia Spelling Variations